Mercedes-Benz Stadium: 2026 FIFA World Cup

+Inside Mercedes-Benz Stadium prior to a match between DR Congo and Uzbekistan at the 2026 FIFA World Cup.

-Mercedes-Benz Stadium will host matches during the 2026 FIFA World Cup, making it one of the eleven American venues as well as one of five MLS venues to host matches.
-During the event, the stadium will be temporarily renamed to "Atlanta Stadium" in accordance with FIFA's policy on corporate sponsored names.
-The stadium will host eight matches: five group stage matches, one Round of 32 match, one Round of 16 match, and one semifinal match.
+Mercedes-Benz Stadium hosted several matches during the 2026 FIFA World Cup, making it one of the eleven American venues as well as one of five MLS venues to host matches.
+During the event, the stadium was temporarily renamed to "Atlanta Stadium" in accordance with FIFA's policy on corporate sponsored names.
+The stadium hosted eight matches: five group stage matches, one Round of 32 match, one Round of 16 match, and one semifinal match.